Greginkansas/-openhab-openhab1wiki/MiOS-Binding.md

 ### Item Generation : MiOS Item Generator

-A script has been written that automatically generates a starting point for an openHAB Items file dealing with MiOS devices - see [here](https://github.com/openhab/openhab/tree/master/bundles/binding/org.openhab.binding.mios/examples/scripts).
+The [MiOS Item Generator](https://github.com/openhab/openhab/tree/master/bundles/binding/org.openhab.binding.mios/examples/scripts) is a free-standing tool that generates an initial openHAB Items file for a MiOS Unit.

+After the initial generation the openHAB Items file can be customized, or can be regenerated, as Devices are added/removed from the MiOS Unit.

 NOTE: The Item Generator examples use a MiOS Unit name of "`house`".
 This name must match the MiOS Unit name declared in the [MiOS Unit configuration](MiOS-Binding#mios-unit-configuration).